golemfactory/golem-docs/src/pages/docs/creators/golem-workers/getting-started.md

 - The [second one](#manual) lets you start the needed components manually after you get them from the `pypi` package repository.

-## Docker compose (recommended)
+## Docker compose

-Docker examples will take care of installation, proper processes setup (`golem-workers` web server and `golem-node` service), and their basic configuration.
+Docker example will take care of installation, proper processes setup (`golem-workers` web server and `golem-node` service), and their basic configuration.

-Note that because of decentralized fashion, `golem-node` needs a few moments to gather information from the Golem Network, during that time, the amount of returned proposals (aka available nodes) can be impacted.
+You might need to customize the docker files should you want to play with the Golem-Workers beyond the examples from this documentation.

 This doesn't require a Python environment whatsoever.
 It is enough to have `docker` and `git`